A child smiles up to 300 times a day. Welvista is dedicated to making sure every smile is a healthy one.

 Facts About Children’s Dental Care

 - Cavities and other oral health problems have been called a silent epidemic in the United States.

-- In South Carolina, low-income families are especially at risk for dental and oral health problems.
-About half of all cavities go untreated among low-income children.
+- In South Carolina, about half of all cavities go untreated among low-income children.

 - Untreated cavities cause pain, school absence, underweight and poor appearance – problems that can affect a child’s success in life.

 - Untreated cavities can lead to health problems like sinus or gum infections, toothache and tooth loss.

 - Low and moderate-income children miss a disproportionate amount of school due to dental disease.

 - Poor oral health has been linked to diabetes, heart disease and other long-term health problems.

 - Brushing cleans only 60% of a tooth’s surface.